 As the insurrection of the Capitol shocked the nation on January 6th, some key figures involved in that have been revealed and are continuing to push their agenda.

 S.M.
-Park’s continuing column Risen Apes about being a 70-year-old boomer.
+Park’s column Risen Apes about being a 70-year-old boomer.
 In “Handy Andy,” Park revisits one of his favorite yarns about that time he was a volunteer fireman.